Frequently Asked Questions About MyChildren’sLA

 |18+ years old||Optional: patient’s choice||Yes|

-*Note: If the patient falls in this age range (or is over 18 years old and consents to parent access), both parent and patient will have separate logins allowing them to communicate privately with their/their child’s care team.
+*Note: If the patient falls in this age range (or is over 18 years old and consents to parent access), both parent and patient will have separate logins allowing them to communicate privately with the care team.

 I am a patient who is 12 to 17 years old.
 If I become a patient portal member, will my family member/parent have access to my information?

-Your family member/parent will have access, but only to your non-sensitive health information.
+Your family member/parent will have access, but only to select information.
 Also, you and your family member will have separate login information.
 This allows you (or your family member) to privately contact your care team at Children’s Hospital Los Angeles.

 Why doesn’t the patient portal contain sensitive health information?

-Consistent with standard practices, test results related to sexually transmitted diseases, pregnancy and birth control, alcohol or drug treatment, genetics or pathology will not be available on MyChildren’sLA.
+Consistent with California and Federal law, test results related to sexually transmitted infections, hepatitis, HIV, pregnancy and birth control, alcohol or drug treatment, genetics or pathology will not be available on MyChildren’sLA.

 When can I expect a response to a message or request that I send through the patient portal?